-Turn your fitness passion into a rewarding career.
+Turn your passion for fitness into a rewarding career.

 Are you looking for a way to stay in shape and help others reach their fitness goals as well?

 The Center for Professional Education (CPE), in collaboration with the World Instructor Training Schools (W.I.T.S.), offers a Personal Trainer Certification Program designed to help you start a successful career as a trainer.
 Taught over a six-week period, the program covers key topics including biomechanics, exercise physiology, fitness testing, equipment usage and health assessment.
 National Exams are conducted during the final week of the program, and students who pass are eligible to begin a 30-hour internship and ultimately earn the W.I.T.S. certification.
-Students meet in-class once per week and then meet in the gym each Saturday of the program for the gym practical portion.
+Students meet virtually on Tuesday evenings and then meet once in the gym on weekends for the gym practical portion.

 - Fitness enthusiasts or anyone seeking a new career in the health and fitness industry